ryansmcgee/seirsplus/README.md

 * Some fixes for low prevalence situations, ensuring that there is an event in the simulation loop every day even when there few or no infected people.

+This fork was made by Boaz Barak for the paper "Optimizing testing policies for detecting COVID-19 outbreaks" by  Janni Yuval, Mor Nitzan, Neta Ravid Tannenbaum, and Boaz Barak.
+See [the repository boazbk/testingstrategies](https://github.com/boazbk/testingstrategies) for examples how to use it.

 The remainder of this readme file below is taken from the original SEIRS+ package.